- What are the main duties of the taskforce/what do taskforce members do?

 Long-lasting change does not happen overnight.
-It requires a deep understanding of the areas of concern and time to effectively roll-out actions that represent the multitude of BIPOC voices throughout our community.
+It requires a deep understanding of the areas of concern and time to effectively roll-out actions that represent the multitude of Black, Indigenous and other racialized peoples voices throughout our community.
 Anti-racism efforts will continue ongoing, until we can truly boast that anti-racism is ingrained in the fabric of our entire UWaterloo society.
 However, the taskforce will work to identify a timeline for their efforts in their accountability frameworks.
 This information will be shared once finalized.

 - How often will the taskforce update the UWaterloo community about its work?

 Engagement and transparency are pillars of PART’s work.
 The taskforce and its working groups will be sharing updates with the broader campus community at key milestones, on the uwaterloo.ca/antiracism webpage, and directly through emails when appropriate.
 Further details on how they will remain accountable will be shared once the taskforce accountability framework is finalized.

 - Will all of the concerns highlighted by the community be answered through the work of the taskforce?

 The feedback received from Community Collaborative members, interested campus organizations, stakeholders, and the broader Waterloo community have been compiled and shared in iterations with members of the working groups.
 Recommendations received were also assigned to the thematic area, best suited.

 Working group members have all the available information to provide fulsome and informed recommendations, that respond to individual concerns, for the benefit of the entire campus community.

 Since this is a collaborative process with many perspectives considered, it may be difficult for individuals to see their precise recommended action reflected.

 - Why did it take so long for the taskforce to be established?